Need for a simpler method for ICP measurement

 The Company

-Nisonic AS is a medical device company developing products for non-invasive detection of intracranial pressure (ICP) using ultrasound imaging and machine learning.
-The company was established in 2017 in Trondheim, Norway, and is a spin-out from SINTEF Medical Technology.
+Nisonic AS is a medical software company developing products for non-invasive detection of intracranial pressure (ICP) using ultrasound imaging and machine learning.
+The company was established in 2017 in Trondheim, Norway.
 Ultrasound experts and neurosurgeons have been working together since 2013 combining world leading ultrasound technology with clinical expertise to develop the new method for detecting intracranial pressure.

 Our timeline